shredtechular/antdimot.github.io/data/ef_custom_config.md

 # Entity Framework custom configuration

-With [EF Code-First](http://msdn.microsoft.com/en-us/data/aa937723) it’s easy create a database starting from domain objects, but it’s always possible create an **our custom configuration**.
+With [EF Code-First](http://msdn.microsoft.com/en-us/data/aa937723) it’s easy to create a database starting from domain model, but it’s always possible create an **our custom configuration**.

 In my project I have two class, Role and User: